 Once a referral is made, primary care providers need to be able to track the patient’s journey throughout the referral process.
 Otherwise, referral coordinators have no way of following the patient’s care and knowing details like which day the appointment took place, what types of tests were ordered and whether the patient showed up for the visit.

 The NCBI study found that up to 50% of PCPs didn’t know whether their patients had seen the specialists to whom they were referred.
 That disconnect forces primary care providers’ staff to call the specialist’s office for status updates and to verify that the patient was seen.
-A standardized referral tracking system gives PCPs and specialty groups a clear picture of the entire process and allows them to analyze important trends, such as the average time to schedule an appointment.
+A standardized referral management system gives PCPs and specialty groups a clear picture of the entire process and allows them to analyze important trends, such as the average time to schedule an appointment.
 With this information, primary care teams are better able to collaborate with specialty groups to increase their availability for referrals and streamline overall organization efficiency.

 Lack of follow-up